cmhe/meta-readonly-rootfs-overlay/README.md

 To implement the first solution, the developer needs to analyse which file needs to change and then create symlinks for them.
-When doing factory reset, the developer "empties" every file that is linked, to avoid dangling symlinks/binds.
+When doing factory reset, the developer needs to overwrite every file that is linked with the factory configuration, to avoid dangling symlinks/binds.
 While this is more work on the developer side, it might increase the security, because only files that are symlinked/bind-mounted can be changed.
+However, IMO that is better left to file permissions.

 This meta-layer provides the second solution.
+Here no investigation of writable files are needed and factory reset can be done by just deleting all files or formatting the writable volume.

 # Dependencies